University of Manila

 The University was first situated in Binondo and offered primary and secondary education.
 It then moved to Sampaloc, Manila.

 Facilities

 International Language School

-The International Language School offers courses in the English language to foreign students like the Chinese, Japanese, and Koreans.
+The International Language School offers courses in the English language to a variety foreign students.
+Some of the students are from the Chinese, Japanese, and Korean communities.
 It also offers courses in the Chinese language and Japanese (Nihongo) language.
 The International Language School building likewise provides accommodations for foreign students.